Z-knotted triangulations of surfaces: Abstract

 \section{Abstract}

-Let $\Gamma$ be a connected simple finite graph embedded in a connected closed $2$-dimen\-sional surface.
-A zigzag is a closed path in $\Gamma$, where any two consequent edges lie on the same face and for any three consequent edges the face containing the first and second edges is distinct from the face which contains the second and third.
-The graph $\Gamma$ is $z$-knotted if it contains a singe zigzag.
-Such graphs are closely connected to Gauss code problem and have nice homological properties.
+A zigzag in a map (a $2$-cell embedding of a connected graph in a connected closed $2$-dimensional surface) is a cyclic sequence of edges satisfying the following conditions: 1) any two consecutive edges lie on the same face and have a common vertex, 2) for any three consecutive edges the first and the third edges are disjoint and the face containing the first and the second edges is distinct from the face which contains the second and the third.
+A map is $z$-knotted if it contains a single zigzag.
+Such maps are closely connected to Gauss code problem and have nice homological properties.
 We show that every triangulation of a connected closed $2$-dimensional surface admits a $z$-knotted shredding.